loyjoy/academy/advanced/modules/decision_table.md

 Building a product finder, a skin type test, or something similar was never so easy as with the decision table!
 You do not have to add every condition to each process brick.
 For this article, you should know how variables work.
 If you need help with that, read this (LINK) article first.
 To use a decision table you need a questionnaire, a decision table, and some outputs.
 Outputs can be every process brick.
 Those are what the consumer will see as a result.
-In this example, we will build a test which hobby suits best for the consumer.
+In this example, we will build a test on which hobby suits best for the consumer.
 As a result (outputs) we have swimming, cycling, and jogging.

 For example, in a product finder, this would be the product gallery with products that suits best your consumers.

 ### Add a questionnaire
 First, you add the questions you want to ask.
 Add at least two questions.
-For fewer questions it does not make sense to use a decision table.
+For fewer questions, it does not make sense to use a decision table.

 Then you choose process variables and values for each question and each answer.
 Pay attention to the correct spelling!